 • The Impact of BMR on Calorie Burning: While BMR represents the calorie expenditure at rest, it serves as the foundation for estimating one’s total daily energy expenditure (TDEE).
 TDEE considers additional factors such as physical activity level, occupation, and lifestyle, in addition to BMR.
 By incorporating BMR into the overall equation, individuals can better understand their calorie requirements and make informed decisions about their diet and exercise routines.

-See also How many calories in wonton soup with 4 wontons
+See also How many calories are in an apple fritter from walmart

 Understanding Basal Metabolic Rate (BMR) is essential for individuals looking to manage their calorie intake and expenditure effectively.
 By recognizing the influence of BMR on calorie burning, individuals can make informed decisions about their diet, physical activity levels, and overall lifestyle, leading to improved health and well-being.